goodpaul6/todork/README.md

 - Completed tasks are sorted before incomplete tasks

-The sorted tasks are then converted back into lines and returned from the `sortLines` function, which is the only function the Obsidian plugin calls.
+The sorted tasks are then converted back into lines and returned from the `sortLines` function, which is the only function the Obsidian plugin (located in `main.ts`) calls.